posthell vs Hootsuite

 - You run a team or agency managing many client accounts

-- You need social inbox, listening and approval workflows in one place
+- You need social inbox, listening and approval workflows for a whole department

 Moving from Hootsuite takes minutes, not a migration